-The following are automatically confidential records and will be withheld from public inspection even without a request for confidential treatment:
+Any documents that include a Tax Identification Number and Social Security Number are automatically confidential records and will be withheld from public inspection even without a request for confidential treatment.

 - A. Confidential Request.
-An applicant who desires confidential treatment of information must contact IFA staff prior to requesting confidential treatment or submitting an Application for which confidential treatment is requested.
-Applicants must contact IFA staff at least 15 business days prior to the submission deadline.
+An Applicant who desires confidential treatment of information must contact IFA staff prior to requesting confidential treatment or submitting an Application for which confidential treatment is requested.
+Applicants must contact IFA staff at least 20 business days prior to the Application Submission due date.
 Failure to contact IFA staff prior to submitting the Application may result in the complete Application being treated as a public record.
-Any request for confidential treatment must (1) enumerate the specific grounds in Iowa Code Chapter 22 or other applicable law that supports treatment of the material as confidential, (2) provide adequate justification as to why the material should be maintained in confidence, (3) explain why disclosure of the material would not be in the best interest of the public, and (4) set forth the name, address, telephone, and e-mail for the person authorized by applicant to respond to inquiries by IFA concerning the confidential status of such material.
+Any request for confidential treatment must (1) enumerate the specific grounds in lowa Code Chapter 22 or other applicable law that supports treatment of the material as confidential, (2) provide adequate justification as to why the material should be maintained in confidence, (3) explain why disclosure of the material would not be in the best interest of the public, and (4) set forth the name, address, telephone, and email for the person authorized by Applicant to respond to inquiries by IFA concerning the confidential status of such material.
 Requests to maintain an entire Application as confidential will be rejected. - B. Release.
 If the Applicant fails to comply with the request process set forth herein, if Applicant's request for confidentiality is unreasonable or inconsistent with applicable laws, or if Applicant rescinds its request for confidential treatment, IFA may release such information or material with or without providing advance notice to Applicant and with or without affording Applicant the opportunity to obtain an order restraining its release from a court possessing competent jurisdiction. - C. Waiver.
 The Applicant's failure to request confidential treatment of material will be deemed a waiver of any right to confidentiality the Applicant may have had.